Rachel Drummond, MEd

 The John Jay College of Criminal Justice in New York City offers a master of science degree in forensic science (MS-FOS) and is one of the roughly fifty university programs accredited by the Forensic Education Programs Accreditation Commission (FEPAC).

-Syracuse University in Syracuse, New York offers four MS degree programs in forensic science: an MS in forensic science, an MS in biomedical forensic science, an MS in medicolegal death investigation, a JD/MS dual degree in forensic science, and two advanced certificates in firearm and tool mark examination and medicolegal death investigation.
+Syracuse University in Syracuse, New York offers four MS degree programs in forensic science: an MS in forensic science, an MS in biomedical forensic science, an MS in medicolegal death investigation, an MS in digital forensics, a JD/MS dual degree in forensic science, and two advanced certificates in firearm and tool mark examination and medicolegal death investigation.

 Students in this MS program have access to world-class training facilities such as LGS Bell Labs Innovations, Brookhaven National Laboratory, the New York State Police Crime Laboratory System, and the Wallie Howard Jr. Center for Forensic Sciences.
 Graduates from this program can go on to pursue careers in crime and forensic laboratories and federal agencies such as the FBI.